 Smith’s advice?
 Going into your relationship, make sure you throw all preconceived notions of what it means to be bisexual out the window.
 Your guy might define it differently than you, and you don’t want your own biases to hinder what he’s trying to tell you.
 In addition, his level and depth of attraction to both sexes could differ greatly, so it’s important not to make any assumptions about it!

-Jane*, a junior at Wesleyan University who has previously dated two bisexual guys, found that both guys viewed their bisexuality completely differently.
+Jane*, a senior at Wesleyan University who has previously dated two bisexual guys, found that both guys viewed their bisexuality completely differently.
 “My first boyfriend who was bisexual told me that he had dated more women than men, and that was important to him when defining his sexuality,” she says.
 “In contrast, my second bisexual boyfriend was attracted to both guys and girls equally, and he thought that was an important part of being bisexual.”

 Smith also reminds collegiettes that being bisexual says nothing about a person’s promiscuity.
 “Unfortunately, our culture sometimes associates bisexuality with being heavily sexual or unable to be monogamous, which is of course not the case!” she says.
 “It’s a common misconception, and it’s an important one to think about!”

 You might feel a little weird approaching a beau (or potential beau) about his sexuality; after all, sexuality is an extremely personal thing, and you don’t want to hurt anyone’s feelings!